day8/re-frame/README.md

 ## Status

 re-frame is still Alpha.
 But getting closer.

-Make sure you are using v0.5.0 of reagent.
+Be sure you use v0.5.0 of reagent.

 Todo:
   - implement pure event handlers.
 A macro will be needed.